Skip to main content

 Each of these change management frameworks emphasises the importance of centring your employees in how you plan and implement a change.
 Think about their feelings and treat effective communication with them as a top priority.

-There’s not one change management methodology that’s the best across the board.
-Instead, by understanding all of them, you can determine which one makes the most sense for your business needs or take elements from each one that apply to your situation.
+There isn’t one change management methodology that’s the best across the board.
+Follow these change management best practice tips to determine which one makes the most sense for your business needs, or take elements from each one and apply them to your situation.

 Related stories